Services set for Saturday for Ponchatoula police officer who died outside supermarket

 PONCHATOULA — A funeral service has been set for Saturday for a Ponchatoula police officer found dead in her cruiser.

 Cpl.
-Priciilla Pierson, 44, died Tuesday morning while her police car was parked outside a Rouses supermarket.
+Pricilla Pierson, 44, died Tuesday morning while her police car was parked outside a Rouses supermarket.
 Survivors include her husband, a 25-year veteran of the department.

 Chief Bry Layrisson said Thursday that visitation will begin Saturday at 9 a.m. at the Harry McKneely and Son Funeral Home in Hammond.
 A chapel service will be held at 11 a.m.
 Following the service, she will be escorted to the Rosaryville Cemetery in Ponchatoula.